 The Bottom Line

 Sometimes despite precautions, accidents happen.
-If you are involved in an auto accident that was not your fault, and you live in the Atlanta or surrounding area, please do not hesitate to contact us.
-We often represent victims of Auto Victims as far out as Dallas, Cartersville, Gainsville, Jasper, Blue Ridge Georgia, and many other smaller cities outside of Atlanta.
+If you are involved in an auto accident that was not your fault, and you live in the Atlanta, please do not hesitate to contact us.
+We often represent victims of Auto Victims as far out as Dallas, Cartersville, Gainsville, Jasper, or Blue Ridge Georgia.
+Plus many other smaller cities outside of Atlanta.
 Time is not on your side when it comes to car accidents and receiving maximum compensation for your accident.
 While nothing can take back the accident from happening, our Attorneys Julie Essa and Noor Janho are here to help navigate what happens next.